bahaidev/textbrowser/README.md

         <https://github.com/json-schema-org/json-schema-spec/issues/587#issuecomment-389726603>
         by using initial `$`?
 1. Find way to avoid need for `!important` in column CSS
+1. Redirect automatically by accepted language, though have a link or preference to change the default
 1. Offer more **border styling** tuning controls (including right/left/top/bottom, color, etc.); then offer this along with other styles if we replace CSS input box with pop-up styling form (like Advanced Formatting, but for columns)